ibm-cloud-docs/vpc/_include-segments/ilm-change-image-lifecycle-status-api.md

 * `mm` is the two digit minutes
 * `+hh:mm` or `-hh:mm` is the UTC time zone

-Thus, the date of 30 September 2023 at 8:00 p.m. in the North American Central Standard Time Zone (CST) would be `2023-09-30T20:00:00-06:00`
+Thus, the date of 30 September 2023 at 8:00 PM in the North American Central Standard Time Zone (CST) would be `2023-09-30T20:00:00-06:00`

 When scheduling the date and time, you can't use your current date and time.
-For example, if it is 8 a.m. on June 12, then the scheduled date and time must be after 8 a.m. on June 12.
+For example, if it is 8:00 AM on June 12, then the scheduled date and time must be after 8:00 AM on June 12.
 If you define both the `deprecation_at` and `obsolescence_at` dates and times, the `obsolescence_at` date must be after the `deprecation_at` date and time.

 - Schedule a status change to `deprecated`.